27 Applications: Model and infer

 Previously, using a mathematical model, we investigated the coefficients associated with cond_new when predicting price in a linear model.

-Estimated slopes from linear models (price regressed on cond_new) built on 1,000 randomized datasets.
+Estimated slopes from linear models (of price regressed on cond_new) built on 1,000 randomized datasets.
 Each dataset was permuted under the null hypothesis.
+The randomized slopes range from about -5 to +5, and the observed slope value is 10.9 which is not near the distribution of randomized slopes.

 Figure 27.1: Estimated slopes from linear models (price regressed on cond_new) built on 1,000 randomized datasets.
 Each dataset was permuted under the null hypothesis.